 Students who fail a module must retake that module.
 The failing grade will be averaged into their GPA at the end of the module and remain in effect until the module is repeated and a new grade is earned.
-Students may repeat a failed module only once.
 If repeating the training is required, the length of the program must not exceed 1 1/2 times the planned program length.